kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ### Kubebuilder

-- TODO: describe kubebuilder
+Kubebuilder is a framework for building Kubernetes APIs using custom resource definitions (CRDs).
+It streamlines the process of developing Kubernetes controllers by providing a set of tools, libraries, and code generation features.
+Built on top of the Kubernetes controller-runtime library, it allows developers to create robust, scalable controllers and operators with minimal boilerplate code.
+It supports best practices like testing, scaffolding, and project layout, making it easier to manage and extend Kubernetes-native applications.

-Then we download the latest release of Kubebuilder CLI, make it executable and move it into out `/usr/local/bin` where user installed binaries are usually stored.
+We can download the latest release of Kubebuilder CLI, make it executable and move it into `/usr/local/bin` where user installed binaries are usually stored.

 ```sh
 curl -L -o kubebuilder "https://go.kubebuilder.io/dl/latest/$(go env GOOS)/$(go env GOARCH)"